 If you are thinking about visiting First Unitarian Church, you may be wondering what to expect.
 We hope this brief description will be helpful to you!

-We are a liberal religious congregation of over 300 with 100 children and youth participating in our religious education program.
+We are a liberal religious congregation of over 350 adult members and friends with 100 children and youth participating in our religious education program.
 We are called by our Unitarian Universalist values and faith to fashion a world that is peaceful, compassionate, just, and sustainable.

 At First Unitarian, worship is an experience we create together―not in adoration of a god, rather a celebration of awe, wonder, and the sacred.
 We hold one another in mutual embrace through the many ways in which we connect with one another here.
 We collectively act for justice in ways large and small.
 We commit to lifelong learning and spiritual practice that enriches our lives and those around us.